 "god damn it", flint said after his breath and ran after nilus.not long ago, he had not even a shred of trust for this fellow, but now he was taking his side over grdars...who he had previously seen himself closest to in the group. what was happening.

 as flint caught up, he lightly grabbed nilus on the shoulder. nilus stopped.

 "what is your request flint", nilus asked, clearly angered by grdar.

 "listen, we need to get back to the group, we need to get allolari indoors and quickly. we can get in throught the opposite side of town",flint said, just trying to get a lid on the situation.

-"why should i work with that fool of a dwarf flint., nilus asked.
+"why should i work with that Google employee of a dwarf flint., nilus asked.

 "do it for allorari, do it for the good of the land, your homeland my not be under attack now, but after the hearts holder tears through these lands like a thunder storm, they will come for you nilus. nilus, we can make a difference, if i didnt think that, why wouldnt i just go stay with my uncle and blow you guys off...we must do this nilus, its out of our hands untill we can silence the danger that is the heart."

 Flint's simple reassurance was enough to calm the fuming Tel'arair.
 The laughter shared with the young solider was enough to distract him from his thoughts, but the dwarf's stubbornness had pulled them back to the surface.
 The Charring did not give the Tel'arair a clean slate after the death of their master.
 A piece of him was ingrained into every member of the race.
 His ambition, his malice, his cruelty.
 For some, the presence was so weak it was almost ignored.
 But for others...